On the properties of X-ray corona in Seyfert 1 galaxies: Sample selection and Data reduction

 \subsection{Sample selection}

 Our sample of sources for this study was selected from the {\it NuSTAR} Master Catalog\footnote{\href{https://heasarc.gsfc.nasa.gov/W3Browse/nustar/numaster.html}{https://heasarc.gsfc.nasa.gov/W3Browse/nustar/numaster.html}}.
-From this catalogue, we looked into the publicly available data for Seyfert galaxies between August 2013 and May 2022.
+We examined publicly accessible data for Seyfert galaxies sourced either from the {\it Swift-BAT} 105-month catalogue \citep{Oh_2018} or from the NASA/IPAC Extragalactic Database (NED) during the period spanning August 2013 to May 2022.
 We found a total of 850 Seyfert galaxies.
-We selected only Seyfert 1 galaxies, with a classification of Sy1-Sy1.9 following the Osterbrock classification system \citep{1981ApJ...249..462O}, with a net count rate greater than 0.1 counts/sec in the 3$-$79 keV band to have a sufficiently good signal-to-noise ratio spectrum for model fitting.
+We selected only Seyfert 1 galaxies with a net count rate greater than 0.1 counts/sec in the 3$-$79 keV band to have a sufficiently good signal-to-noise ratio spectrum for model fitting.
 Adopting the above-mentioned criteria, we arrived at a final sample of 130 Seyfert 1 galaxies spanning the redshift interval of 0.002 $<$ $z$ $<$ 0.692.
-Of these 130 sources, around 90 per cent of the sources were studied in \cite{Ricci_2017}.
-Based on the value of the line of sight column densities ($\rm{N_{H}}$) required in the absorption power-law fit, 18 sources were classified as obscured AGN ($10^{22}$ $\leq$ ($\rm{N_{H}}$ $cm^{-2}$)$<$ $10^{24}$) in \cite{Ricci_2017}.
-Therefore, for the remaining 10 per cent of the sample, we carried out a spectral fit with absorbed power law to determine the hydrogen column densities and found $\rm{N_{H}}$ $<$ $10^{22}$ atoms $cm^{-2}$ in all of them.
-Thus, for this study, we selected the 112 unobscured nearby AGNs with a median redshift of 0.035.
+Of these 130 sources, around 90 per cent of the sources were studied in \cite{Ricci_2017}. \cite{Ricci_2017} carried out the broadband (0.3$-$150 keV) X-ray spectroscopic analysis of {\it Swift-BAT} selected sources by combining {\it XMM-Newton}, {\it Swift/XRT}, {\it ASCA}, {\it Chandra}, and {\it Suzaku} observations in the soft X-ray band with 70-month averaged {\it Swift/BAT} data.
+Based on the value of the line of sight column densities ($\rm{N_{H}}$) required in the absorption power law fit, 18 sources were classified as obscured AGN ($10^{22}$ $\leq$ ($\rm{N_{H}}$ $cm^{-2}$)$<$ $10^{24}$) in \cite{Ricci_2017}.
+For this study, we selected the 112 unobscured nearby AGN with a median redshift of 0.035.
 We show in Fig. \ref{figure-1} the redshift distribution for our sample of sources.
-The redshifts are taken from SIMBAD \footnote{\href{http://simbad.cds.unistra.fr/simbad/}{http://simbad.cds.unistra.fr/simbad/}}.
+The redshifts are taken from SIMBAD\footnote{\href{http://simbad.cds.unistra.fr/simbad/}{http://simbad.cds.unistra.fr/simbad/}}.
 The full list of the Seyfert 1 galaxies and their {\it NuSTAR} observational details are given in Table \ref{table-1}.
+Among 112, about 50\% of sources were observed more than once by {\it NuSTAR}.
+The observations with the highest exposure were chosen for this study to ensure good signal-to-noise ratio spectra.